maafkarbai/Vault/Defensive Security/Defensive Security Lecture/Week 3/Encoding And Decoding.md

 - Message Encapsulation (Adding data to header)
 - Message Decapsulation (Removing the headers like opening an envelope)
 - Each protocol much have a size limit (must be divided)
-- Receiver must rearrange the message parts using seq
+- Receiver must rearrange the message parts using sequence no.
+-